Where to find the assessment documents

 We referred Star of the South under the EPBC Act in May 2020.

-In June 2020, a delegate of the Australian Minister for the Environment determined that the project is a controlled action and requires assessment and approval under the EPBC Act before it can proceed.
-It was determined that the project will be assessed by an EIS (EPBC number 2020/8650).
+In June 2020, a delegate of the Australian Minister for the Environment determined that the project is a controlled action and requires assessment and approval under the EPBC Act.
+It was determined that the project will be assessed by an EIS (EPBC number: 2020/8650).

-Draft assessment guidelines were prepared by the Department and placed on public exhibition in July 2021.
-After considering public submissions on the draft scoping requirements, the Minister approved final assessment guidelines in 2021.
+Draft assessment guidelines were prepared by the DCCEEW and released for public comment in July 2021.
+After considering submissions on the draft EIS assessment guidelines, the Australian Minister for the Environment approved final assessment guidelines in 2021.

 To prepare the EIS, we undertook:

-We submitted a draft EIS to the Department in December 2025 and it is currently being reviewed for adequacy, prior to being released for public review.
+We submitted a draft EIS to the DCCEEW in December 2025 and it is currently being reviewed for adequacy, prior to being released for public review.

 The next step is for the draft EIS to be published for public review.

-During the public review period, anyone may read the EIS and make a submission to the Australian Minister for the Environment.
+During this public review period, anyone can review the EIS and make a submission for consideration by Star of the South and the Australian Minister for the Environment.

-After considering the final EIS, public submissions, and advice from the Department, the Minister decides if the project is approved, approved with conditions, or not approved under the EPBC Act.
+After considering the final EIS, public submissions, and other relevant information, the Australian Minister for the Environment decides if the project is approved, approved with conditions, or not approved under the EPBC Act.

 Offshore wind farm, Germany